wojciechmarek/wojciechmarek/README.md

 - 🏛️ I work as a frontend web developer.
 - 👨‍💻 I code in [Typescript](https://github.com/wojciechmarek?tab=repositories&q=typescript&type=&language=&sort=) and [C#](https://github.com/wojciechmarek?tab=repositories&q=csharp&type=&language=&sort=) to write the apps in [React](https://github.com/wojciechmarek?tab=repositories&q=react&type=&language=&sort=), [Angular](https://github.com/wojciechmarek?tab=repositories&q=angular&type=&language=&sort=), [Nest.js](https://github.com/wojciechmarek?tab=repositories&q=nestjs&type=&language=&sort=) and [.Net](https://github.com/wojciechmarek?tab=repositories&q=csharp&type=&language=&sort=).
 - 📚 I’m currently learning how to do intelligent things 💡 with ChatGPT/LLMs, and take the world by storm 🌊 with Web 3.0.
-- 💞️ I'm also interested in mobile apps development, no-code services and UI/UX.
+- 💞️ I'm also interested in devops, backend-as-a-service, no-code services and UI/UX.
 - 🥣 I like to eat spaghetti, but I hate to work with a spaghetti code 🤢.
 - 👀 I look to collaborate on software that will change the world 🌎.
 - 🙈 I'm dreaming of checking that the earth is round ✈️.